cardano-community/guild-operators/docs/Scripts/itnwitness.md

 > ##### Disclaimer:
-> - Currently this is to protect the existing pools from ITN who have already a delegator base to prevent spoofing against - to avoid scammers building on results of ITN from known pools.
-There would be a solution in future for Mainnet nodes too - but it doesnt apply to those in its current form.
+> - Currently this is to protect the existing pools from the ITN who already have a delegator base against spoofing - to avoid scammers building on results of ITN from known pools.
+There would be a solution in the future for Mainnet nodes too - but it doesn't apply to those in its current form.

 #### Concept

-Due to the expected Ticker spoofing attack for pools that were famous during ITN, some of the community members have proposed an interim solution to verify the legitimacy of a pool for delegators.
+Due to the expected ticker spoofing attack for pools that were famous during ITN, some of the community members have proposed an interim solution to verify the legitimacy of a pool for delegators.
 You can check the high-level workflow below:

 <!--details>
 <summary>Expand to view</summary-->